 Let $\mathcal{X}=\{\mathbf{x}_1,\ldots,\mathbf{x}_n\}$ denote the set of all real images and $\mathcal{Y}=\{\mathbf{y}_1,\ldots,\mathbf{y}_n\}$ denote the set of all (scribble) labels.
 Then we produce a set of synthetic images $\hat{\mathcal{X}}=\{\hat{\mathbf{x}}_1,\ldots,\hat{\mathbf{x}}_n\}$ where $\hat{\mathbf{x}}_i=\mathrm{DM}_\theta(\mathbf{y}_i,\bc_i;w,\lambda)$ is the output of our trained diffusion model, $\mathrm{DM}_\theta$, conditioned on the scribble $\mathbf{y}_i$ and prompt-condition $\bc_i$, given guidance scale $w$ and encode ratio $\lambda$.
 We may then produce a new, augmented dataset $\mathcal{X}'=\mathrm{concat}(\mathcal{X},\hat{\mathcal{X}})$ and $\mathcal{Y}'=\mathrm{concat}(\mathcal{Y},\mathcal{Y})$.
 Note this means each label, $\mathbf{y}_i$, appears twice in our dataset, once for the real image $\mathbf{x}_i$ and once for the synthetic image $\hat{\mathbf{x}}_i$.

-\begin{itemize} \item \textbf{Fixed encode ratio $\lambda=1$}: We choose the default encode ratio of $1$ which gives the most diverse synthetic images.
-The synthetic dataset $\hat{\mathcal{X}}$ is fixed for this case. \item \textbf{Uniform $\lambda$-sampling}: At each iteration, we sample synthetic images that are generated based on a range of encode ratios $\lambda$, e.g., $\Lambda=\{0.5,0.6,...,1.0\}$.
-In other words, the synthetic data injected is a mix of images of different levels of similarity relative to real images.
-For this case, we form the synthetic dataset $\hat{\mathcal{X}}$ every epoch by independently and uniformly sampling each image $\hat{\mathbf{x}}_i\in\hat{\mathcal{X}}$ from the set of all synthetic images $\{\hat{\mathbf{x}}_{i,\lambda}:\lambda\in\Lambda\}$ with different encode ratios $\lambda$. \item \textbf{Adaptive $\lambda$-sampling}: We gradually increase encode ratio $\lambda$ while training downstream segmentation networks, similar to curriculum learning.
+\begin{itemize} \item \textbf{Fixed encode ratio $\lambda$}: We choose a fixed encode ratio which gives a fixed synthetic dataset $\hat{\mathcal{X}}$.
+Using the default value of $\lambda=1$ yields the most diverse synthetic images with possibly inferior image fidelity.
+We find the optimal $\lambda$ that gives the best segmentation in our experiments. \item \textbf{Adaptive encode ratio $\lambda$}: To avoid hyper-parameter search, we also propose an adaptive scheme for choosing $\lambda$.
+We gradually increase the encode ratio $\lambda$ while training downstream segmentation networks, similar to curriculum learning.
 Initially, synthetic images used for training are similar to real images, which are considered an easier curriculum to learn.
 Synthetic images diverge increasingly from the real images as training progresses.
 For this case, the synthetic dataset is formed at epoch $e$ as $\hat{\mathcal{X}}=\{\hat{\bx}_{1,\lambda_e},\ldots,\hat{\bx}_{1,\lambda_e}\}$ where we follow the encode ratio schedule $[\lambda_1,\ldots,\lambda_E]\in\Lambda^E$ where $E$ is the number of training epochs. \end{itemize}